Clinton National Airport: Facilities and aircraft

 Clinton National Airport covers 2,000 acres (809 ha) at an elevation of 266 feet (81 m) above mean sea level.
 It has three concrete runways: 4L/22R is 8,273 by 150 feet (2,522 x 46 m); 4R/22L is 8,251 by 150 feet (2,515 x 46 m); 18/36 is 6,224 by 150 feet (1,897 x 46 m).
 It has one concrete helipad 50 by 50 feet (15 x 15 m).

-In the year ending February 28, 2021, the airport had 61,278 aircraft operations, an average of 168 per day: 44% general aviation, 25% scheduled commercial, 17% military, and 13% air taxi.
+In the year ending February 28, 2023, the airport had 83,217 aircraft operations, an average of 228 per day: 47% general aviation, 26% scheduled commercial, 16% air taxi, and 10% military.
 The military operations are mostly C-130 transports from nearby Little Rock Air Force Base practicing touch-and-go landings.
-At the time, 125 aircraft were based at this airport: 38 single-engine, 34 multi-engine, 49 jet, and 4 helicopter.
+At that time, 122 aircraft were based at this airport: 42 single-engine, 22 multi-engine, 54 jet, and 4 helicopter.

+There are two fixed-base operators (FBOs) on the field: Signature Flight Support and Atlantic Aviation.
+Central Flying Service, under new ownership, operates on the field offering aircraft maintenance, sales and flight training.

 Dassault Aircraft Services (DAS), a subsidiary of Dassault Aviation, operates a large facility at the airport.
 It is the site of two Falcon aircraft operations: the main Completion Center for all Falcon jets worldwide, and the company-owned Service Center.

 Current production model Falcons are manufactured in France, then flown in "green" condition to the Completion Center where optional avionics and custom interiors are installed, and exteriors are painted.
 Dassault Aircraft Services (DAS) – Little Rock provides inspection, maintenance, modification, completion and repair needs for the Falcon product line.

-The Dassault Aircraft Services (DAS) – Little Rock Service Center and Completion Center combined occupy a total of nearly 1250000 sqft, making Little Rock the largest Dassault facility in the world.
+The Dassault Aircraft Services (DAS) – Little Rock Service Center and Completion Center employs nearly 1,600 people and has a combined occupance of nearly 1250000 sqft, making Little Rock the largest Dassault facility in the world.

 Terminal

-The single terminal has 12 gates.
+The single terminal has twelve gates.
 Six gates are along the length of the terminal (three on either side) and a rotunda at the end has six more.